 Chapter 7 bankruptcy is the most common consumer bankruptcy in the United States.
 People appreciate the simplicity of Chapter 7 bankruptcy, the cost of the Chapter 7 bankruptcy, and the speed of debt relief.
 For example, in Austin, you could get debt relief in about 120 days with a Chapter 7 bankruptcy.

-One of the challenges of Chapter 7 bankruptcy in Austin is that you have to qualify (which you can estimate below).
+One of the challenges of Chapter 7 bankruptcy in Austin is that you have to qualify.
 In order to qualify in Austin, you often have to pass the Texas bankruptcy means test.
 You can estimate that qualification below in Austin.
 Let’s cover how you can qualify.

 The first part of the means test is to understand your income in relation to the median income levels for Texas.
 It considers the average family size and income.